$0 Arkansas Dispute Letter Starter Kit

 5. Violation Timeline

-When your documentation reveals a pattern — services not delivered for weeks, evaluation timeline exceeded, repeated refusals without Prior Written Notice — organize the evidence into a chronological violation timeline.
+When your documentation reveals a pattern — services not delivered for weeks, evaluation timeline exceeded, repeated covered refusals without required Prior Written Notice — organize the evidence into a chronological violation timeline.

 Format: